Harsh3363/Rest-API-t1/README.md

 # Rest-API-t1
-Created a REST API .
+Here i have Created a REST API, which follows the CRUD operation to use it you need to install Postman then you will be able to us this API.